7 Average Shipping Time Statistics For eCommerce Stores

 Marketers should note that shipping speed directly impacts conversion rates.
 When customers know they'll receive their items quickly, they're more likely to complete purchases rather than abandon carts.

-The importance of fast shipping represents a key differentiator for brands looking to stand out.
+Fast shipping represents a key differentiator for brands looking to stand out.
 E-commerce businesses that invest in expedited shipping options can gain a competitive edge.

-This acceleration in delivery speed comes as retailers recognize that fast home delivery timing has become a key differentiator in the competitive e-commerce landscape.
+This acceleration in delivery speed comes as retailers recognize that fast delivery timing has become a key differentiator in the competitive e-commerce landscape.
 Marketers should highlight these improved delivery windows in their messaging.

 International e-commerce continues to grow, with consumer expectations around shipping times becoming more flexible for cross-border purchases.
 According to recent data, up to 50 percent of consumers globally would accept a waiting time of one week for their online cross-border orders to arrive.